Parkweg metro station

 Parkweg is an underground subway station in the Dutch town of Schiedam, located just west of Rotterdam.
-The station is part of Rotterdam Metro line C and was opened as a result of an extension of the East-West Line (also formerly called Caland line) which opened in November 2002.
+The station is part of Rotterdam Metro line C and was opened as part of an extension of the East-West Line (also formerly called Caland line) which opened in November 2002.
 This extension connected the former terminus Marconiplein to the North-South Line (also Erasmus line) at Tussenwater station.